CABBI ABCs: A Guide to Our Scientific Terms

 Oleochemicals: Products derived from vegetable or animal oils and fats (as opposed to petrochemicals made from petroleum or natural gas).
 Examples include soaps, lubricants, fatty acids, and fatty alcohols.
 CABBI’s research is aimed at using synthetic biology to make more of those compounds from renewable resources.

-‘omics: The collection of fields of study in biology ending in “-omics,” including genomics (the study of genomes; definition in the Bioenergy Basics section), proteomics, transcriptomics, lipidomics, and glycomics.
+’omics (alternatively known as Omits): The collection of fields of study in biology ending in “-omics,” including genomics (the study of genomes; definition in the Bioenergy Basics section), proteomics, transcriptomics, lipidomics, and glycomics.

 Organic acid: Technically any organic compound with acidic properties.
 In CABBI, this term is generally used interchangeably with carboxylic acid, to refer to organic molecules that contain one or more carboxyl (-COOH) groups, such as succinic, muconic, lactic, adipic, propionic, butanoic, fumaric, or fatty acids.
 CABBI researchers are using yeasts to convert material derived from plants into useful organic acids, crucial components in fuel, soaps, and adhesives, among other products.